 A. PROJECT SPECIFIC MATERIALS (INCORPORATION BY REFERENCE - WAC 197-11-635):

-The subject Threshold Determination herein and associated environmental findings are based upon review of the following documents submitted by the applicant and official responses from the city in regard to the underlying permit(s).
-These documents are incorporated by reference, in accordance with WAC 197-11-635, and are available for public review.
-The entire electronic file can be accessed here.
+The subject Threshold Determination herein and associated environmental findings are based upon review of the following documents submitted by the applicant and official responses from the city in

+Documents incorporated by reference under City permit #PLSSP2022062.